-If you are waking up to a return to Winter this morning, this dish is just what you need!
 This hearty beef hot pot uses a somewhat unusual blend of warm spices, but it creates such a lovely stew and something just a little bit different from the usual.
 Carrots and canned tomatoes also add great flavour to this dish.
 And of course, it’s all topped off with crispy, golden sliced potatoes for a one-pan, all-in-one dinner!

 While this dish does need an hour and a half or so in the oven, it doesn’t take too long to put it together, so once it’s in the oven, you are freed up until it’s done.
 When it comes out of the oven, as it’s an all-in-one dish, there’s nothing else you need to make for a complete meal.

-You can start this dish with stewing beef cubes, or any larger piece of beef steak, trimmed and cubed.
+Beef – You can start this dish with stewing beef cubes, or any larger piece of beef steak, trimmed and cubed.

+Red Wine – you can use any red wine that you enjoying drinking.
 Don’t have or want to use wine?
 Replace with 1/2 cup beef or chicken stock with a splash of red wine vinegar.

+Potatoes – Russet Potatoes are recommended, for best results.
 I didn’t peel my potatoes, but just scrubbed them well before slicing.
 You can certainly peel if you like.

-I used diced tomatoes here, but crushed or even hand-crushed whole canned tomatoes would work just fine.
+Canned Tomatoes – I used diced tomatoes here, but crushed or even hand-crushed whole canned tomatoes would work just fine.

-Warm Spiced Beef Hot Pot
+Get the Recipe: Beef Hot Pot

-- 2 Tbsp olive oil
+- 2 Tablespoons olive oil

-- 2 lbs beef cubes
+- 2 lbs. beef cubes

 - Salt and pepper

-- 4 medium carrots peeled, quartered and cut in to 2-inch pieces
+- 4 medium carrots, peeled, quartered and cut in to 2-inch pieces

-- 1 medium onion sliced
+- 1 medium onion, sliced

-- 1/4 tsp cinnamon
+- 1/4 teaspoon cinnamon

-- 1/4 tsp allspice
+- 1/4 teaspoon allspice

-- 1 Tbsp tomato paste
+- 1 Tablespoon tomato paste

-- 2 Tbsp flour
+- 2 Tablespoons flour